webtoknow/fx-trading-app/Week_05/Exercise/README.md

 - *fxTradeService*, running on port 8210
 - *quoteService*, running on port 8220

-Into *Week_05/Exercise/Code/ui/src/app*, we will create a new file, *contants.ts*, containing all API's needed:
+Into *Week_05/Exercise/Code/ui/src/app*, we will create a new file, *constants.ts*, containing all API's needed:

 ```JavaScript
 export const authApi = 'http://localhost:8200'